blueyummie/api-call-via-input-file/README.md

       ```python3 ./main.py```

 - You will be prompted to input a file path.
-Enter the full file path.
+Enter the full file path including extension.
 For this particular example, use this to make it work with the example in this repo:

    ```./input_yaml_directory/input.yaml```